GlassAlpha/glassalpha/site/docs/reference/cli.md

 - `--check-output`: Check output paths are writable and exit (pre-flight validation) (default: `False`)
 - `--check-shift`: Test model robustness under demographic shifts (e.g., 'gender:+0.1').
 Can specify multiple. (default: `[]`)
 - `--fail-on-degradation`: Exit with error if any metric degrades by more than this threshold (e.g., 0.05 for 5pp).
+- `--save-model`: Save the trained model to the specified path (e.g., model.pkl).
+Required for reasons/recourse commands.
+- `--fast`: Fast demo mode: reduce bootstrap samples to 100 for lightning-quick audits (~2-3s vs ~5-7s) (default: `False`)
+- `--sample`: Sample N rows from dataset for faster iteration (useful for large datasets during development)
+- `--compact-report`: Generate compact report (<1MB, default) by excluding individual fairness matched pairs from HTML.
+Use --full-report for complete data (may be 50-100MB).
+Full data always saved in manifest.json. (default: `True`)

 ### `glassalpha datasets`